ayoayco/blog/_posts/2021-11-01-weekly-review-12.md

 I think the power of humans, aside from making plans, is their capability to pivot when a plan didn't work.

-One clarification though: I don't say this to present myself as someone who thas full control.
+One clarification though: I don't say this to present myself as someone who has full control.

 On the contrary, I don't.